michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 ## Plagiarism & Cheating Policy

-Students are expected to adhere to academic conduct policies of the University, as explained in the [Student Conduct Code](#).
+Students are expected to adhere to academic conduct policies of the University, as explained in the [Conduct Code](https://www.coloradocollege.edu/dotAsset/3fbd7ebd-e1ec-4aa2-9a01-a4b4bcf64b88.pdf).
 All students should act with personal integrity, respect other students’ dignity, rights, and property, and help create and maintain an environment in which all can succeed.

-Dishonesty will not be tolerated in this course.
+Dishonesty or cheating will not be tolerated in this course.
 This includes, but is not limited to, cheating on tests, cheating on assignments, fabricating information or citations, having unauthorized possession of examinations, submitting work of another person or work previously used, or tampering with the academic work of other students.

-Plagiarism is the presentation of the work of another without acknowledgement.
-As defined by the [University of Montana’s Student Conduct Code](http://www.umt.edu/vpsa/policies/default.php), plagiarism is “Representing another person's words, ideas, data, or materials as one's own.”
+Plagiarism is representing another person's words, ideas, data, or materials as your own.
 Students may use information and ideas expressed by others, but this use must be identified by appropriate referencing.

 Students who cheat or plagiarize will receive academic sanctions, which may include an “F” grade on the assignment, examination, and/or in the course.
 Students will also be reported to the Dean of Students for possible further disciplinary action.